 Monet himself promoted the belief that he would set up his easel in front of a beautiful scene and would spontaneously proceed to paint it, to capture the fleeting impression it made at that very moment.

-How surprising then, that he produced thousands of preparatory sketches and drawings.
+How surprising then, that he produced hundreds of preparatory sketches and drawings.
 While he had us believe he was busily painting, he was busily drawing.
 While we believed he was capturing "the moment" he was sketching the scene and would paint "the moment" back at the studio, perhaps a year later.

 He did finally admit in 1920—when he was 80 years of age—"You must begin by drawing … Draw simply and directly, with charcoal, crayon or whatever, above all observing the contours, because you can never be too sure of holding on to them, once you start to paint."